Mirantis/rally-plugins/README.md

 Currently there are next services:

-- service for Grafana, that push metric by pushgateway and check it in specified grafana datasource.
+- service for Grafana, that push metric by pushgateway and check it in specified grafana datasource
+- service for Kubernetes rally plugins

 Next scenarios are implemented in *rally-plugins*:

+* Grafana:
-- grafana: check metric pushed from nova instance by pushgateway
+  - check metric pushed from nova instance by pushgateway
-- grafana: check metric pushed locally by pushgateway
+  - check metric pushed locally by pushgateway
+* Elasticsearch:
-- elasticsearch: check data about created nova instance stored
+  - check data about created nova instance stored
+* Kubernetes:
-- kubernetes: create namespace and namespaced pod and delete it then
+  - create namespace and namespaced pod and delete it then
-- kubernetes: create namespace and namespaced replication controller and delete it then
+  - create namespace and namespaced replication controller and delete it then
-- kubernetes: list namespaces
+  - list namespaces
-- kubernetes: create namespace and delete it then
+  - create namespace and delete it then
-- kubernetes: create namespace and namespaced pod with emptyDir volume and delete it then
+  - create namespace and namespaced pod with emptyDir volume and delete it then
-- kubernetes: create namespace and namespaced pod with emptyDir volume, check it with check command and delete it then
+  - create namespace and namespaced pod with emptyDir volume, check it with check command and delete it then
-- kubernetes: create namespace, create secret and namespaced pod with secret volume and delete it then
+  - create namespace, create secret and namespaced pod with secret volume and delete it then
-- kubernetes: create namespace, create secret and namespaced pod with secret volume, check it with check command and delete it then
+  - create namespace, create secret and namespaced pod with secret volume, check it with check command and delete it then
-- kubernetes: create namespace and namespaced pod with hostPath volume and delete it then
+  - create namespace and namespaced pod with hostPath volume and delete it then
-- kubernetes: create namespace and namespaced pod with hostPath volume, check it with check command and delete it then
+  - create namespace and namespaced pod with hostPath volume, check it with check command and delete it then
-- kubernetes: create namespace, create PV and PVC, create namespaced pod with PVC and delete it then
+  - create namespace, create PV and PVC, create namespaced pod with PVC and delete it then
-- kubernetes: create namespace, create PV and PVC, create namespaced pod with PVC, check it with check command and delete it then
+  - create namespace, create PV and PVC, create namespaced pod with PVC, check it with check command and delete it then
-- kubernetes: create namespace, create configMap and namespaced pod with configMap volume and delete it then
+  - create namespace, create configMap and namespaced pod with configMap volume and delete it then
-- kubernetes: create namespace, create configMap and namespaced pod with configMap volume, check it with check command and delete it then
+  - create namespace, create configMap and namespaced pod with configMap volume, check it with check command and delete it then
+  - create namespace and namespaced replicaset and delete it then
+  - create namespace and namespaced replicaset, scale it with number of replicas, scale revert and delete replicaset then

 For more details how to run and analyze tests, see `docs\source` directory.